prithu12/prithu12/README.md

 ## 📌 Projects

 - [Globe Explorer](https://github.com/prithu12/GLOBE-EXPLORER) – AI-powered travel-planning platform works, detailing how users log in securely via Auth0, set preferences like location, duration, budget, and group size, and receive curated trip plans from Gemini AI
-- [Lifeline](https://github.com/priyanshushrma01/Lifeline) – I am in this team for working as a frontend Developer for building frontend in this project.
-The platform enables people to raise and contribute funds for medical assistance, helping individuals who cannot afford essential treatments or surgeries.
+- [Lifeline](https://github.com/priyanshushrma01/Lifeline) – The platform enables people to raise and contribute funds for medical assistance, helping individuals who cannot afford essential treatments or surgeries.
+-[AI RESUME ANALYZER](https://github.com/prithu12/Ai-resume-Analyzer)- TO check their resume ATS score as well having login/singup option that can check previous resume score that can be uploaded in it .
+It provide suggestion also.
 -[more soon]
 ---